Pararowing: History

 In 1913, rowing for individuals with disabilities was initiated by headmaster George Clifford Brown at Worcester College for the Blind in Great Britain.
 Brown encouraged blind students to participate in particular sports in which they would be able to compete at an equal level to sighted players and do so without modifications.
 Other organizations dedicated to rehabilitating the blind, such as St. Dunstan's Hostel, started rowing clubs shortly afterwards in 1915.
 Competitive rowing with blind rowers first began in 1914 between Worcester College and the Old Boys in one race and Worcester College and Worcester Boy Scouts in another race the same year.

 In October 1945, veterans from the United States Army, Navy, and Marines blinded during WWII entered into the Navy Day Regatta on the Schuylkill River in Philadelphia.
 Some consider this event as the catalyst for international interest of adaptive rowing.

 Classes

-Under FISA rules there are three categories for adaptive rowers:
+Under World Rowing rules there are three categories for adaptive rowers: